scrapcomputing/MCEBlaster/README.md

 # Usage

-*NOTE: Controls have changes since version 0.2!*
+*NOTE: Controls have changed since version 0.2!*

 ## Adjusting the pixel clock
 - Push the `PIXEL CLOCK` button once, this will enter the pixel adjust mode.
 This should show text on screen displaying the current pixel clock.